 A Change of Plans

-The partners had planned to stay in the 30 East Adams building at least through the end of their lease in 2023.
+The partners had planned to stay in their space at 30 East Adams at least through the end of their lease in 2023.
 But in 2016, plans changed when developers bought out the existing tenant leases in order to convert the 30 East Adams building into residential apartments.
 Once again, the Darnton & Hersh partners were looking for a new home.

 Calling in the Pros